Storage heater

 A domestic storage heater which uses cheap night time electricity to heat ceramic bricks which then release their heat during the day.

-A storage heater or heat bank (Australia) is an electrical heater which stores thermal energy during the evening, or at night when electricity is available at lower cost, and releases the heat during the day as required.
+A storage heater, nightstore (New Zealand) or heat bank (Australia) is an electrical heater which stores thermal energy during the evening, or at night, when electricity is available at lower cost, and releases the heat during the day as required.
 Alternatively, solar storage heaters are designed to store solar energy as heat, to be released during the night or other periods where it is required, often making it more cost effective than selling surplus electricity to the grid and buying it back at night.

 Principle of operation

 Storage heaters are typically composed of clay bricks or other ceramic material (grog), of concrete walls, or of water containers.
 There are also special materials such as feolite.
 This material serves as a heat storage medium.
 There are electrical heating elements embedded in the material which can be switched on to heat the storage medium and thus to store energy.

 The stored heat is given off continuously (through thermal radiation and convection).
 To speed up the heat transfer, storage heaters may come equipped with mechanical fans that can move air through the heater; see the section on fan-assisted storage heaters.